genepi/ngs-class/README.md

 # Introduction to bioinformatic analysis of next (NGS) and 3rd generation sequencing data

 ## Overall Aim
-Basic knowledge in both (a) genetics and (b) computer science/bioinformatics is needed to run genetic analyses and interpret results.
-The goal of this course is to give students insights in both areas (by two researchers with different background) and presenting students a blueprint for large-scale studies.
+Basic knowledge in Genetics and and Computional Biology is needed to run genetic analyses and interpret results.
+The goal of this course is to give students insights in both areas and present them a blueprint for large-scale studies.

 ## Location & Time
 * November 11 - November 14